hail-is/hail/infra/gcp/README.md

    gcloud container clusters get-credentials --zone <gcp-zone> vdc
    ```

+   Register `domain` with a DNS registry with the `ip` field in the
+   Kubernetes global-config.
+This should point to the kubernetes
+   external load balancer.

 You can now install Hail:

 - Create a VM on the internal network, standard-8, 100GB PD-SSD,